SoftUni-Internal/interactive-content/EN/04-Object-Composition/02-Destructuring.md

 console.log(name);
 ```

-Destructuring an object containing array or arrays.
+Destructuring an object containing an array or arrays.

 Try printing out the rest of the names yourself.